LiorKogan/V1/README.md

 - Each entity, each relationship, and each action has a single _type_.
 A property graph is a _heterogenous graph_; it may contain entities of multiple types (_multi-modal_, _multimode_), relationships of multiple types (_multi-relational_), and, optionally, actions of multiple types.
 Entities, relationships, and actions may have multiple types of features (_multi-featured_).

-  Entities of the same type are semantically homogeneous.
+  Entities of the same type are _semantically homogeneous_.
 The same is true also for relationships and for actions.
 Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
 Many times types are assigned in accordance with the following guidelines:
   - Repetition of existence: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
   - Repetition of features: entities of the same type have features of the same types.
 The same is true also for relationships and for actions.
   - Repetitions of actions: entities of the same type 'have' actions of the same types.